 I am not aware of any new evidence that would cause me to change my original conclusion regarding Justice Baldwin.
-There is a paper trail supporting the claim that he is buried-or rather, was moved to and reburied-at Oak Hill Cemetery in the District lugo L. Black's standard government-issue headstone is identical in shape and size to most of the other cens of thousands of veterans' headstones in Arlington National Cemetery.
+There is a paper trail supporting the claim that he is buried-or rather, was moved to and reburied-at Oak Hill Cemetery in the District of Columbia, notwithstanding unsubstantiated claims that he is buried next to his wife in Meadville, Pennsylvania.

+Hugo L. Black's standard government-issue headstone is identical in shape and size to most of the other tens of thousands of veterans' headstones in Arlington National Cemetery.
 Black does, however, have a bench honoring his memory, which links his grave to that of his first wife, Josephine.